faithvoid/sakuraPresence/README.md

 ## Features:
 - PS1/PS2/PS3/Xbox/Xbox 360/Wii/Wii U support!
 - Super modular and straightforward, can be adapted to any console that can send TCP/UDP packets!
+- Integrated XLink / Insignia / RPCN multiplayer statistics for games where that information is available!
+- Homebrew support! (currently only for Xbox + Xbox 360)

 ## How to Use (as a user):
 - Download the latest sakuraRPC release .zip
-- Go into the "consoles" folder and copy over your sakuraRPC launcher of choice to your system
+- Go into the "consoles" folder and copy over your sakuraPresence launcher of choice to your system
-- Copy "sakuraRPC.py" anywhere you'll remember it
+- Copy "sakuraPresence.py" anywhere you'll remember it
-- Run "sakuraRPC.py" (make sure Discord Rich Presence is enabled!)
+- Run "sakuraPresence.py" (make sure Discord Rich Presence is enabled!)
-- Run the sakuraRPC launcher from your console and you should see your game and title ID automagically appear!
+- Run the sakuraPresence launcher from your console and you should see your game and title ID automagically appear!

 ## How to Use (as a developer):
 If you're developing an add-on using this server as a base, making a console-specific plugin is super easy!
 You just need to send a TCP/UDP packet with contents like the following